 The Hunting Ground Bird Bath

-Birds aren't the only wildlife to visit bird baths, and predators like feral cats and different raptors will quickly learn to stalk a bird bath for an easy feathered meal.
+Birds aren't the only wildlife to visit bird baths.
+Predators like feral cats and different raptors will quickly learn to stalk a bird bath for an easy feathered meal.
 Birds are more vulnerable when drinking and bathing and can be easy prey for savvy predators.

 The Fix: Position a bird bath so it is close to an adequate shelter where threatened birds can retreat.
 Avoid placing a bath directly in the shrubbery, since that could conceal hunting predators.